getsentry/test-factory-utils/load-starter/README.md

 Creates a Vegeta load test.

-The `freq` and `per` are used to control the intesity of the attack. `freq` represents number of requests sent and `per` represents the amount of time in which to send the number of requests specified in `freq`, typically `per` is `"1s"` in which case `freq` represents requests/sec.
+The `freq` and `per` are used to control the intensity of the attack. `freq` represents number of requests sent and `per` represents the amount of time in which to send the number of requests specified in `freq`, typically `per` is `"1s"` in which case `freq` represents requests/sec.

 The `test_type` controls the type of test (the test types are defined in go-load-tester, see `go-load-tester` for details).